chiragguruswamy673/casrp-ai-reliability-platform/README.md

 CASRP (Cognitive Autonomous System Reliability Platform) is an **AI-inspired reliability and QA intelligence system** that ingests real test execution results, maintains a digital twin of system state, assesses deployment risk, detects flaky tests, proposes remediation actions, and generates incident summaries.

-This project is designed to demonstrate **real-world system thinking**, not just automation.

 ---